YashPotdar/deep-learning-pulmonary-edema/index.md

 The `NT-proBNP` column represents the NT-proBNP value, a continuously valued biomarker measured from blood serum samples.
 As seen in the distribution below, there is a strong right skew due to the abnormally high NT-proBNP values.
 We performed a log transformation to create the `log10_NTproBNP` column.
 Using the threshold for pulmonary edema established in Huynh’s paper and prior work, we classified any patient with an NT-proBNP value of at least $400 pg/mL$ as an edema case.
 Any records with a log NT-proBNP value of at least $2.602$ are considered edema cases.

-<span class="tex2jax_ignore">y = mx^2 + b</span>
+This sentence uses `$` delimiters to show math inline:  $\sqrt{3x-1}+(1+x)^2$

-The `bmi` column contained the body mass index (<span class="tex2jax_ignore">kg/m^2</span>) of the patient, which is derived from a patient’s mass and height.
+The `bmi` column contained the body mass index ($kg/m^2$) of the patient, which is derived from a patient’s mass and height.
 The ‘creatinine’ column contains a continuous value of creatinine level ($mg/dL$) measured from blood serum samples.
 The `pneumonia` and `acute_heart_failure` columns contain binary values and are 1 if a patient has the condition.
 In the dataset, 12.0% of patients have pneumonia and 17.2% have acute heart failure.
 The distributions of the quantitative features are shown below.

 The target column (`cardiogenic_edema`) contains binary values which are 1 if a patient has CPE.
 Around 64.7% of the records in our dataset had CPE based on the threshold.